hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/Unity Cloud Code.md

 * *Short Code* - This is a unique code used to define this Event when it is called.
 * *Name* - This is used to identify the Event within the Portal.
 * *Description* - A few details that explain the purpose of the Event.
 * *Attributes* - These are the values that the Event will take.
-Effectively the data the Event will take from the client to the server (from Unity to GameSparks).
+Effectively, the data the Event will take from the client to the server (from Unity to GameSparks).

 In this example, we've created the Event and saved it and then opened the Event to edit it and add the required *Attributes* - we'll save the player’s experience points, position, and gold.
 We'll load these later using another method: